oracle-livelabs/database/db-23c-fundamentals/new-developer-role/developer-role-ocw24.md

 ### Prerequisites:
 - Access to Oracle Database 23ai.
+- Completion of the Get Started with LiveLabs lab
 - Basic understanding of SQL is helpful.

 ## Task 1: Lab setup and understanding the developer role